canonical/charms.reactive/docs/index.rst

 Juju is an open source tool for modelling a connected set of applications in a way that allows for that model to be deployed repeatably and consistently across different clouds and substrates.
-Juju Charms model the individual applications, their configuration, and the relations between them and other applications.
+Juju Charms implement the model for individual applications, their configuration, and the relations between them and other applications.

 In order for the charm to know what actions to take, Juju informs it of life-cycle events in the form of hooks.
 These hooks inform the charm of things